 - Much smaller than the photos suggest.

-Recommended for children aged 18 months and older, the Molto garbage truck is made for curious toddlers.
+Recommended for children aged 3 years and older, the Matchbox garbage truck is made for curious toddlers.

 Your little one can use a hook mechanism to attach the garbage can onto the rear of the truck.
 Then they flip the lever and watch as the contents tumble out and into the back.

-The big, bright yellow garbage can is more the size and shape of a small dumpster, which makes this a realistic option for those who live in buildings with communal garbage systems.
+The big, bright blue garbage can is more the size and shape of a small dumpster, which makes this a realistic option for those who live in buildings with communal garbage systems.

 - Good for indoor and outdoor play.